 Vertical turbulent transports, which affect temperature, velocities and specific humidity, is performed in subroutine VDFMAIN called by VDFOUTER which, in turn, is called by CALLPAR.
-VDFOUTER calls VDFMAIN two times with 1/2 of the normal time step (these two routines have identical arguments so VDFMAIN can be called directly if the vertical turbulent transports is only needed once per time step).
 All the routines for the surface energy balance and for the interaction between the lowest model level and the surface, are in the SURF library.
 Transfer of information between the IFS and the SURF library is limited to a few interaction routines.
 The other SURF routines can not be called by the IFS.